logoMotorway in France

 the N154 is almost all modern dual-carriageway as far as Chartres.
 After Chartres, about a third of the remaining 40 km of N154 as far as the A10 motorway is now motorway-standard dual-carriageway.
 Traffic normally flows freely on the remaining relatively straight single-carriageway sections as far as the motorway.

-1. Via Bourges to Clermont Ferrand (for Languedoc and Spain) via A71 (toll ) and A75 (free motorway) This route is not recommended for cars with heavy caravans or in winter, as the A75 after Clermont Ferrand has - as well as the Millau Viaduct (toll) - several long steep hills, and a long stretch at up to 1100 metres altitude, that can be snowed up in winter.
+1. Via Bourges to Clermont Ferrand - blue route.
+For Languedoc and Spain) via A71 (toll ) and A75 (free motorway).
+This route is not recommended for cars with heavy caravans or in winter, as the (free) A75 after Clermont Ferrand has - as well as the Millau Viaduct (toll) - several long steep hills, and a long stretch at up to 1100 metres altitude, that can be snowed up in winter.

-2. Via Chateauroux to Toulouse (for the Dordogne, central southwest France) via the A20 .
+2. Via Chateauroux to Toulouse Red route.
+For the Dordogne, central southwest France and Toulouse, via the A20 .
 This motorway is free from Vierzon until after Brive la Gaillarde.

 Routes from Calais to the south of France via Rouen are marginally longer (about 5 miles) than routes via Paris, but are cheaper (less tolls) and far easier driving (less traffic, less stress, fewer lorries).
 At French holiday weekends and other busy periods, they are also usually faster, sometimes much faster.